 - Personal location within the power flower: How many 'identities' or petals do you have as an individual that differ from the dominant identity?
 Which identities do you think of most/least frequently in your day-to-day life?
 What identities can't be shifted or changed? - Which identities have the most significant impact on your self-perception?
 Which identities have the greatest impact on how others perceive and treat you? - Representation within the group: How does the group collectively compare to the established dominant social identities?
 How might this influence perspectives and discussions within the classroom?
 Who is not represented in the classroom and why? - What are the relationships between and among different forms of oppression?
 What examples of discrimination can be found within these systems of oppression (for example, racism, sexism, classism, homophobia, ableism, ageism, etc.).

-This activity is adapted from the Ontario Institute for Studies in Education of the University of Toronto.
-Adapted from Barb Thomas, Doris Marshall Institute and Lee, Letters to Marcia, as cited in Arnold, et.al.
+This activity is adapted from the Ontario Institute for Studies in Education of the University of Toronto and Barb Thomas, Doris Marshall Institute and Lee, Letters to Marcia, as cited in Arnold, et.al.
 (1991).
-Image adapted from Wenh-In Ng based on Doris Marshall Institute.